BlitzKraig/fvtt-EasyTable/README.md

 ## Method 2 - TablePaste Input

-TablePate input is designed to allow you to copy and paste data from tables in digital sourcebooks, or from the web.
+TablePaste input is designed to allow you to copy and paste data from tables in digital sourcebooks, or from the web.

-As long as the table has the dice roll in column 1 and the value in column 2, you should be able to highlight and copy all of the values to use with EasyTable
+As long as the table has the dice roll in column 1 and the value in column 2, you should be able to highlight and copy all values to use with EasyTable

 1. Go to the Rollable Tables tab in FVTT, click the New EasyTable button.
 2. Click the TablePaste button
-3. Fill in the table title, description(optional) and copy/paste some data from a table (e.g The random misfortunes table on <https://www.5esrd.com/spellcasting/alternate-magic-rules/ritual-magic/#Non-Ritual_Casters>)
+3. Fill in the table title, description(optional) and copy/paste some data from a table (e.g. The random misfortunes table on <https://www.5esrd.com/spellcasting/alternate-magic-rules/ritual-magic/#Non-Ritual_Casters>)
 4. Generate!

 TablePaste does not support Entity Collections